 The favourite pastry meal that the Turkish people love very much and are happy to eat.
 No matter how hard it is to prepare, and maybe it will take all day, it is still their favourite, most desired, most distinctive meal.
 One of the exciting aspects of this meal, based in Kayseri, Turkey, is that 40 dumplings have to fit in one tablespoon.
 Although the manti has different preparation and cooking rules, everyone’s favourite is the classic one.
 These are small dough filled with meat and served with garlic yoghurt and special creamy butter sauce.
 It also adds flavour to the taste!

 I am sure that Lahmacun is one of the best Turkish dishes everyone likes from the first bite.
+Every year millions of travellers get their Turkey visas and travel to this country just for eating this dish!
 How not to love?
 You have to eat something for lunch, but you do not have time.
 Lahmacun.
 In the evening, you have many guests for dinner, but you do not have anything to serve next to the main meal?
 Lahmacun!
 It is cheap, affordable, and suitable for every family and every budget.
 It is tasty, nutritious, and healthy.
 Although it is considered the Turks' national fast-food, you can see it at a dinner table as well.
 When presented at the table, some vegetables and lemons are the musts.
 While eating, you can either put the vegetables on Lahmacun, squeeze the lemon juice, then wrap and eat, or cut it into pieces.
 It depends on your choice and taste.
 Lahmacun, known as Turkish pizza, has different types: only with meat, cheese, mixed, etc.

 Borek is one of the favourite best Turkish dishes of breakfast, having many types.
 However, it is also eaten anytime during the day, not only during breakfast.
 In general, it will be fair to say that pastry Turkish foods have a special place in Turkish cuisine.
 The years may take centuries, but the love of the Turks to borek remains unchanged.
 It is made in layers of very thin dough called yufka (phyllo dough).
 The most popular and famous types are those made with meat or spinach and cheese.